scipp-atlas/atlas-schema/docs/faq.rst

    .. code-block:: bash

       RuntimeWarning: I identified a branch that likely does not have any
-      leaves: RandomRunNumber.
+      leaves: 'RandomRunNumber'.
 I will treat this as a 'singleton'.
 To suppress this warning next time, please define your singletons explicitly.

    You can define your singletons by inheriting from :class:`atlas_schema.schema.NtupleSchema`: